jocoder22/My-Portfolio-Website/README.md

 # Portfolio-Project

-This project is to build a website of a design mockup using HTML and CSS.
+This project is to build a website mockup using HTML and CSS.

 # Design :
 #### Required Elements: